-National Board certification is considered the gold standard for excellence in teaching.
-A voluntary assessment program designed to develop, recognize and retain accomplished teachers, National Board certification is achieved through a performance-based assessment that typically takes one to three years to complete.
+National Board Certification is a voluntary assessment program designed to develop, recognize and retain accomplished teachers, and it is achieved through a performance-based assessment that typically takes one to three years to complete.
+It is considered one of the highest credentials in education.
 Certification lasts 10 years, then may be renewed for an additional 10 years.
 More information is available at www.nbpts.org.